Srr233/Fast-taker/README.md

-# To be succeed in buying a good things
+# To be succeed in buying goods